vectordotdev/vector/docs/usage/configuration/sinks/http.md

 ### Health Checks

-If the `healthcheck_uri` option is provided, Vector will issue a request to this URI to ensure Vector can properly community with the service.
-This helps to ensure that data will be successfully delivered after Vector is started.
+Health checks ensure that the downstream service is accessible and ready to accept data.
+This check is performed upon sink initialization.
+In order to run this check you must provide a value for the `healthcheck_uri` option.

-By default, if the health check fails an error will be logged and Vector will proceed to start.
-If you'd like to exit immediately upomn healt check failure, you can pass the `--require-healthy` flag:
+If the health check fails an error will be logged and Vector will proceed to start.
+If you'd like to exit immediately upon health check failure, you can pass the `--require-healthy` flag:

 ```bash
 vector --config /etc/vector/vector.toml --require-healthy
 ```

-Be careful when doing this, one unhealthy sink can prevent other healthy sinks from processing data at all.
+And finally, if you'd like to disable health checks entirely for this sink you can set the `healthcheck` option to `false`.

 ### Rate Limits